jamiemill/play-ios-assets-test/README.md

 With more than 5 largish scripts like jQuery, backbone, underscore etc, this happens on every page load.
 With just a few scripts it doesn't happen at all.

-## Steps to reproduce:
+## Steps to reproduce on iOS

 - Run this app on a desktop machine

 - Using a real iPad or iPhone, enable mobile safari's debug console in Settings &gt; Safari &gt; Advanced page.
+I also reproduced the problem in iOS simulator.

 - Visit this the app on the iPad using mobile safari.

-- You should see a few javascript parse errors logged in the debug console.
+- You should see a javascript error alerted.
+If not, try clearing cache and reloading until you do.

 - Clear the mobile device's cache manually in Settings &gt; Safari

 - Visit the page again.
 Note that the number of errors changes and the line numbers are different each time.

-## Debugging:
+### Debugging on iOS

 - If you install the firebug lite bookmarklet on your mobile device, you can browse to the script file / line number of the parse error and you'll see that somehow the HTTP headers